MeltwaterArchive/storyplayer/modules/hoststable/expectsHostsTable.md

 _expectsHost()_ allows you to make sure that the hosts table contains the data that you expect.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HostsTableExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsHostsTable_.

 ## Behaviour And Return Codes